Sunveg/Chillax/README.md

 # Usage

-First time, install the dependancies as below
+For the first time running, install the dependancies as below

 pip install -r requirements.txt

 then run the python file

 python bored.py

 and chill :)